shuanat/fastembed-native/docs/ALGORITHM_SPECIFICATION.md

 The algorithm will be implemented in x86-64 assembly for performance:

 - SIMD instructions for parallel processing
 - Optimized hash calculation
-- Fast Sin approximation (SSE4)
+- Fast Square Root (SSE `sqrtss` instruction - 7-14 cycles)

 ### ABI Compliance